EskiasYilma/alx-system_engineering-devops/0x09-web_infrastructure_design/3-scale_up.md

     Why are we adding additional elements?

     Load-balancer:
-    The load-balancer is added to distribute traffic between multiple servers, increasing the overall capacity and availability of the system.
+    The load-balancer is added to distribute traffic between multiple servers and act as a backup(passive), increasing the overall capacity and availability of the system.
 In this case, the load-balancer is configured as a cluster with another load-balancer, which adds redundancy and further increases availability.